juliangruber/async-stream/Readme.md

 ## Semantics

-  A generator stream is simply a generator function.
+  An async stream is simply a promise returning function.
 If you're familiar with other stream semantics: There's only readable streams, no need for writables and transforms.